Meet Allashua, who lives in the town, and the Qallupilluit who live under the sea ice.

 Please turn off all bells, fans, and air conditioners for the performance.

 We need to back our van up to the door which gives the closest access to the performance area.
 Please arrange to have gates and doors unlocked, and to keep the parking space free for us.
 If there is no easy access to the performance area, we’d appreciate it if three or four people could help us to unload and load our equipment.

-A floor plan of the show, in PDF format, is available for download: click here.
+A floor plan for the show is available here.